umbraco/UmbracoDocs/umbraco-cloud/upgrades/version-specific-upgrades/migrate-from-umbraco-7-to-8.md

 * Any custom files/folders the Umbraco 7 project uses, that aren't in the `~/Config` or `~/bin`.
 * `~/App_Data/UmbracoForms` - in the case Umbraco Forms was used on the Umbraco 7 site.

-Merge the configuration files carefully to ensures any custom settings are migrated while none of the default configurations for Umbraco 8 is overwritten.
+Merge the configuration files carefully to ensure any custom settings are migrated while none of the default configurations for Umbraco 8 is overwritten.

 ### Generating UDA files

 1. Run the Umbraco 8 project locally
     * It **will** give you an error on the frontend as none of the Template files have been updated yet.
-2. Open the commandline tool in the `~/data` folder on the Umbraco 8 project.
+2. Open the command line tool in the `~/data` folder on the Umbraco 8 project.
 3. Generate UDA files by running the following command: `echo > deploy-export`.
     * Once a `deploy-complete` marker is added to the `~/data` folder, it is done.
 4. Check `~/data/revision` to ensure all the UDA files have been generated.